thefuture2092/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 Previous article ☞ [**How to keep learning while working, Part 2: What experienced people taught me about learning on the job**](/how-to-keep-learning-while-working/what-experienced-people-taught-me-about-learning-on-the-job)

-After asking experienced people around me how they found time to keep getting better at their job while still spending quality time with their friends and family, I discovered that most of them used one or more of the following approaches: Learning by experience, learning on their own time or learning proactively their company's time.
+After asking experienced people around me how they found time to keep getting better at their job while still spending quality time with their friends and family, I discovered that most of them used one or more of the following approaches: Learning by experience, learning on their own time or learning proactively on their company's time.

 Unfortunately, none of those approaches really fitted my lifestyle or job content.
-However
+Learning by experience alone wouldn't have allowed me to reach the amount of learning I felt I needed and my job content didn't really leave a lot of room for learning on company time.
+So the only viable option for me was to stick to what I used to do in the past which is learning on my own time and that would have required some sacrifices from my work-life balance.

+As I was getting ready to sacrifice some of my social life, an unsuspected idea came to me while filing my taxes: What If I made my employer or clients pay me a learning tax to get better at serving them ?
+I would actively use company time to acquire knowledge that would then be useful to my employer or my clients.
+That's when the learning tax approach was born.